Heimdal (album): Critical reception

 Upon its release, Heimdal received positive reviews from heavy metal-oriented publications.
 Kerrang! called the album "stunning" and described it as "a foundation of black metal at its most vast and Pink Floyd at their most spacious."
 Blabbermouth praised the album and concluded that Enslaved can "still find a way to remain true to their origins while defining extreme metal progression."
-Distorted Sound noted the album's mix of black metal and progressive rock, and suggested that it may be the best of the band's career.
+Distorted Sound noted the album's mix of black metal and progressive rock, and suggested that it might be the best of the band's career.

-Rock n' Load, also suggested that Heimdal might be one of Enslaved's best albums, and that it is more engaging than their last several studio albums.
+Rock n' Load, also suggested that Heimdal might be one of Enslaved's best albums, and that it was more engaging than their last several studio albums.
 MetalSucks called the album "Awe-inspiring, spellbinding, and imaginative," and concluded that "Heimdal reflects total authenticity combined with artistic brilliance."
 According to Ghost Cult, Heimdal is "a grand vision that Enslaved have executed to perfection, on an album that is up there with their best."
 A reviewer for No Clean Singing found some of the songwriting to be predictable, but concluded that the album "finds Enslaved once more turning their gaze towards new horizons."